Rumi calendar: History

-In the Islamic state of the Ottoman Empire, the religious Islamic calendar was in use, within which days are numbered within each lunar phase cycle.
-Because the length of the lunar month is not an even fraction of the length of the tropical year, a purely lunar calendar quickly drifts relative to the seasons.
+In the Islamic state of the Ottoman Empire, the religious Islamic calendar (a lunar calendar) was in use.
+In this calendar, months coincide with lunar phases.
+Because a "lunar year" (the combined duration of twelve lunar phases) is shorter than the solar year, the seasons cycle through the lunar months as the solar years pass.
+As the Astronomical Almanac states: "As a result, the cycle of twelve lunar months regresses through the seasons over a period of about 33 [solar] years".

-1677 Introduction of the Fiscal calendar
+1677 introduction of the fiscal calendar

 In 1677, Head Treasurer (باش دفتردار, Baş Defterdar) Hasan Pasha under Sultan Mehmed IV proposed the correction of financial records by dropping one year (an escape year) every 33 years, resulting from the difference between the lunar Islamic calendar and the solar Julian calendar.

 In 1740 (1152 AH) during the reign of Sultan Mahmud I, March was adopted as the first month of the fiscal year for the payment of taxes and dealings with government officials instead of Muharram following Treasurer Atıf Efendi's proposal.

 Proposed by Treasurer Moralı Osman Efendi during the reign of Sultan Abdul Hamid I, the range of the fiscal calendar applications was extended in 1794 to state expenditures and payments in order to prevent surplus cost arising from the time difference between the Islamic and Julian calendar.

-1840 Adoption of the Julian Calendar
+1840 adoption of the Julian calendar

 The Julian calendar, used from 1677 AD on for fiscal matters only, was adopted on March 13, 1840 AD (March 1, 1256 AH), in the frame of Tanzimat reforms shortly after the accession to the throne of Sultan Abdülmecid I, as the official calendar for all civic matters and named "Rumi calendar" (literally Roman calendar).
 The counting of years began with the year 622 AD, when Muhammad and his followers emigrated from Mecca to Medina, the same event marking the start of the Islamic calendar.
 The months and days of the Julian calendar were used, the year starting in March.
 However, in 1256 AH the difference between the Hijri and the Gregorian calendars amounted to 584 years.
 With the change from lunar calendar to solar calendar, the difference between the Rumi calendar and the Julian or Gregorian calendar remained a constant 584 years.